JetBrains-Research/litmuskt/README.md

 ## Notes

-* If you decide to add some litmus tests, you **must** put them into `:testsuite` subproject and into `komem.litmus.tests` package.
-Deeper packages are allowed.
+* If you decide to add some litmus tests, and you wish for them to be registered in the CLI, you must put them into `:testsuite` subproject.
+Use the existing tests as reference for the proper test structure.
 * Setting thread affinity is not supported on macOS yet.
 As such, `getAffinityManager()` returns `null` on macOS.
 * It is possible to run the tests with `@Test` annotation.
 However, the tests are run in debug mode by the `kotlinx.test` framework.
 Running litmus tests in the debug mode can affect their results, potentially hiding some